ethereum/go-ethereum/docs/developers/dapp-developer/native-bindings.md

 ## What is an ABI? {#what-is-an-abi}

-Ethereum smart contracts have a schema that defines its functions and return types in the form of a JSON file.
+Ethereum smart contracts have a schema that defines its functions and returns types as a JSON file.
 This JSON file is known as an _Application Binary Interface_, or ABI.
 The ABI acts as a specification for precisely how to encode data sent to a contract and how to decode the data the contract sends back.
 The ABI is the only essential piece of information required to generate Go bindings.
 Go developers can then use the bindings to interact with the contract from their Go application without having to deal directly with data encoding and decoding.
 An ABI is generated when a contract is compiled.

 ## Abigen: Go binding generator {#abigen}

-Geth includes a source code generator called `abigen` that can convert Ethereum ABI definitions into easy to use, type-safe Go packages.
+Geth includes a source code generator called `abigen` that can convert Ethereum ABI definitions into easy-to-use, type-safe Go packages.
 With a valid Go development environment set up and the go-ethereum repository checked out correctly, `abigen` can be built as follows:

 ```sh
 go install github.com/ethereum/go-ethereum/cmd/abigen@latest